AcademySoftwareFoundation/opencue.io/content/docs/Getting started/setting-up-the-database.md

 See [the Postgres docs](https://www.postgresql.org/download/) for instructions for other distributions.

+{{% alert color="warning" title="Important"%}}This section assumes that your user has root-level permissions on the database machine.
+If that's not the case, use `sudo` or similar methods when needed to elevate your session to root-level permissions.{{% /alert %}}

 1. First, run `yum` to install the required Postgres packages:

     ```shell